 - Understand the tool’s benefits and practices

-Business owners give prime importance to CRM software trends, cost, issues, features (basic and advanced), types, benefits, usage, and performance criteria.
+Business owners give prime importance to CRM software trends, costs, issues, features (basic and advanced), types, benefits, usage, and performance criteria.

 2. Goal Identification